patchlevel/event-sourcing/docs/pages/repository.md

 $repository->save($profile);
 ```

+!!! note

-> :book: All events are written to the database with one transaction in order to ensure data consistency.
+    All events are written to the database with one transaction in order to ensure data consistency.

 ### Load